 Servals

-With more thorough research it was proven that servals rarely hunt domestic livestock as they are to large and a Serval’s jaws are not strong enough.
+With more thorough research it was proven that servals rarely hunt domestic livestock as they are too large and a Serval’s jaws are not strong enough.
 They prefer hunting insects, birds, rodents and even venomous snakes.
-This very agile cat with its tall legs have become masters at hunting snakes by delivering quick and multiple blows to the snakes body.
+This very agile cat with its tall legs have become masters at hunting snakes by delivering quick and multiple blows to the snake’s body.
 Injuring and disorientating its pray.

 Tall legs also come in handy when catching birds, Serval can from standing jump between 2 and 3 meters straight up into the air to catch birds out of flight.
 They also hunt strategically by sitting in shallow water and waiting for water birds to some down and land, then from the shallow waters 3 meters up into the air and they can catch their prey.